CaloFlow II: Even Faster and Still Accurate Generation of Calorimeter Showers with Normalizing Flows: Results

 \subsection{Classifier metrics}

-Next, we exhibit the result of the ``ultimate classifier metric'' introduced in~\cite{Krause:2021ilc} that gauges the quality of the generative model through the score of a binary classifier trained to discriminate between the reference data sample and the generative model sample.
-Unlike in \cite{Krause:2021ilc}, here we focus on a simple DNN classifier trained on all of the pixels of the calorimeter shower.\footnote{The DNN architecture is the same as in~\cite{Krause:2021ilc}, but a few hyperparameters changed: We now run the training for 150 epochs (the selected epoch with the largest test accuracy is around epoch 90/135 for normalized/unnormalized data) with a learning rate of $10^{-3}$.} For simplicity we do not consider a CNN classifier (which takes considerably longer to train and did not differ qualitatively from the DNN in \cite{Krause:2021ilc}), but we do consider the same two preprocessing approaches.
+Next, we exhibit the result of the classifier metric introduced in~\cite{Krause:2021ilc}.
+It gauges the quality of the generative model through the score of a binary classifier trained to discriminate between the reference data sample and the generative model sample, approximating the Neyman-Pearson classifier.
+Unlike in \cite{Krause:2021ilc}, here we focus only on a simple DNN classifier trained on either all of the pixels of the calorimeter shower or on a set of high-level features.\footnote{The list of high-level features, DNN architecture, and training procedure is the same as in~\cite{Krause:2021ilc}, we train for 150 epochs with a learning rate of $10^{-3}$.} For simplicity we do not consider a CNN classifier (which takes considerably longer to train and was a less sensitive metric than the DNN in \cite{Krause:2021ilc}), but we do consider the same two preprocessing approaches for the low-level features.
 These are: ``unnormalized'', i.e.\ using the showers as they were generated as input to the classifier; and ``normalized'', i.e.\ using showers that are normalized such that they sum to 1 in each calorimeter layer as input to the classifier.
-In addition to the energy depositions of each voxel, we give the total energy and the energy deposition per calorimeter layer to the classifier.
-Before the final evaluation, we calibrate the classifier using isotonic regression~\cite{2017arXiv170604599G} of {\tt sklearn}~\cite{scikit-learn} based on the validation dataset, see~\cite{Krause:2021ilc} for more details.
+In addition to the energy depositions of each voxel, we give the incident energy and the energy deposition per calorimeter layer to the classifier.
+The detailed list of high-level features and their preprocessing can be found in~\cite{Krause:2021ilc}.
+Before the final evaluation, we calibrate the classifiers using isotonic regression~\cite{2017arXiv170604599G} of {\tt sklearn}~\cite{scikit-learn} based on the validation dataset, see~\cite{Krause:2021ilc} for more details.

 We see in tab.~\ref{tab:classifier} that in all cases, the classifier scores of the student are in line with those of the teacher, sometimes slightly worse, and sometimes even slightly better.
 Most importantly, they are always significantly different from unity which indicates that they always remain much higher-fidelity than the GAN.
+(Recall, in~\cite{Krause:2021ilc}, we showed the DNN trained on GAN vs.\ \geant\ achieved AUC$=1$ for all three particle types.)
 The fact that the student quality surpasses the teacher's in some cases can be explained by the observation we made in section~\ref{sec:res2}: Some features that are not perfectly modeled by the teacher can get accidentally better in a student that does not exactly follow the teacher.